aditya109/journey-CKA/examples/dumps/CKA Exam Dumps with Solution.md

 41. Add missing worker node -- TLS bootstrapping.

-42. Set up a Kubernetes cluster from scratch by using Kubeadm.
+42. Set up a Kubernetes cluster from scratch by using Kubeadm. [done]

 43. Create Redis pod without using PV.